-Locals take their out-of-town guests to this local legend for "real Texas food."
-Kenneth Threadgill opened the original location on North Lamar in 1933 as a gas station that soon evolved into a honky-tonk that drew local musicians, including a pre-fame Janis Joplin in the early '60s.
-Today Threadgill's is a friendly restaurant with cleaned-up Texas charm, and the main attraction is the massive chicken-fried steak, followed by homemade cobbler and ice cream.
-Some other
+Locals take their out-of-town guests to this legendary "real Texas food" locale.
+The original location opened on North Lamar in 1933 as a gas station that soon evolved into a honky-tonk that drew local musicians, including a pre-fame Janis Joplin in the early '60s.
+Today, live music is still a huge priority, but Threadgill's is now a friendly restaurant with cleaned-up Texas charm, and the main attraction is the massive chicken-fried steak, followed by homemade cobbler

 and ice cream.
 Some other mains may fall flat, though veggie sides are satisfying.
 There's a breakfast buffet on Sunday from 10–1.
 The atmosphere is a bit hokey, but Threadgill's has earned it.